ambewas/compounded/README.md

 ## Raison d'être
 ### Compounded is built to make developing a custom component library easy
+TODO: this section needs to be fleshed out a bit.
 problems:
 - developing a custom component library based on atomic design is **hard**.
 - using an existing library such as material-ui is enticing, and even theming them is doable to some degree - but most often UX considerations require you to have control over markup, as well as styling.
 Something that's very hard, or impossible to do with most theming systems out there